twyle/user-management-service/README.md

 ![](assets/images/user_management_service.png)

 ## Project Overview
-This is a simple web application that makes the management of users easier.
-It enables a new user to register for an account and authenticates and authorizes registered users.
-It is built with flask and deployed to AWS Beanstalk.
+This is a web application that makes the managemnet of users easier.
+It enables a userto register for an account using their username, a password and their email address.
+Once registered, the user has to confirm their email address, then they can log in to receive an authorization token.
+The authorization token enables them to access protected routes.

 ## Working